 The Transforming Administration Program (TAP) encompasses all central administrative units (those led by Vice Presidents and Vice Provosts) and will focus on excellence and quality of services, quick delivery and easy navigation.
 This work builds on existing efforts around Organizational Excellence, LEAN, and the work of change management and organizational development professionals throughout the units.

 2016 Project Highlights

 Interested in learning more about TAP Projects begun and completed during FY2016?
 View Completed Projects to learn more about work done in and with the Office of Research, Administrator's Council, Activity Based Budgeting, Service Standards (now the Culture of Service Program) and more.
 See also the TAP team's July presentation and update to the Board of Regents.

 2015 Campus Survey

-The goal of the TAP survey was to gather input from campus on what’s going well in Central Administration and what can be done better, as well as share ideas for process improvements, best practices or lessons learned that would benefit colleagues in other units.
+The goal of the 2015 TAP internal survey was to gather input from campus on what’s going well in Central Administration and what can be done better, as well as share ideas for process improvements, best practices or lessons learned that would benefit colleagues in other units.
 The survey included five open-ended questions and heavily relied on qualitative data.
 The survey was sent to the President’s Cabinet, Vice Presidents, Vice Provosts and cascaded to their staff.
 The survey was open from June 10 through August 7, 2015.

 A high level summary of the survey results can be reviewed here.